 The WooCommerce Memberships plugin does the trick, combining your content and products together with a complete membership system.
-You can sell or assign membership, grant access depending on who the customer is and turn your store into a purchasing club (like a Dollar Shave Club or BirchBox).
+You can sell or assign membership, grant access depending on who the customer is and turn your store into a purchasing club.

 Benefits of WooCommerce Memberships:

 - Create a purchasing club, where some products are hidden unless you’re a member.

 - Show all member perks in the Members Area.

 - Send out messages to members and save templates for these messages.